opencv/opencv/modules/ml/doc/neural_networks.rst

 .. ocv:member:: double bp_dw_scale

     Strength of the weight gradient term.
+The recommended value is about 0.1.

 .. ocv:member:: double bp_moment_scale

-    Strength of the momentum term.
+    Strength of the momentum term (the difference between weights on the 2 previous iterations).
+This parameter provides some inertia to smooth the random fluctuations of the weights.
+It can vary from 0 (the feature is disabled) to 1 and beyond.
+The value 0.1 or so is good enough

 The RPROP algorithm parameters (see :ref:`[RPROP93] <RPROP93>` for details):